emathian/NextFlowClassesINSA/ReadMe.md

 `conda install -c bioconda salmon`

-Check if the package is correctly installed running: `salmon --version` in a terminal the expected output is `version : 0.8.1`, if not try `conda install -c bioconda/label/cf201901 salmon`
+Check if the package is correctly installed running: `salmon --version` in a terminal the expected output is `version : 0.8.1`, if not try `conda install -c bioconda/label/cf201901 salmon`.
 </ol>